Brad Nakase, Attorney

 There is a test to determine if a worker is able to stop working to take a meal break.
 It has to be based on objective criteria to ensure that an employee is able to take the break.
 There are some jobs where it would not be possible for an employee to take such a break.
 These are generally positions where only one person is fulfilling duties, such as a single worker at a coffee shop.

-An employee is required to get paid when they stay at the location of their occupation.
+An employee is required to get paid when they stay at the location of their occupation for break.
 Regardless of whether that person is working or not, they have to get paid.
 When an employer does not give the allotted lunch break to their employees, there is a penalty of sorts.
 They have to pay for an extra hour at the normal rate an employee gets paid at.
 This holds true for every day that these California break laws are not given.
 This extra time will then get factored into overtime pay.

 At work locations where workers have to eat, there needs to be some place that they can reasonably eat.
 The exceptions to this are if the work site involves construction, drilling, logging, or mining.
 In these situations, drinking water, cleaning products, and paper towels need to be provided, at the very least.